LandonVong/LandonVong.github.io/README.md

 ## Bio
 Hello, my name is Landon Vong.
 I am majoring in Software Development at the University of Utah.
 My hobbies include golfing and being with my dogs.

-##
-I am a current software development student with experience writing code and designing solutions.
-Adept at working effectively in fast-paced, deadline-driven settings that demand strong organizational and analytical skills.

 ## Education
 ### University of Utah Salt Lake City, UT <br>
 Software Developer - Junior year